Askland

-Askland is a village in Åmli municipality in Agder county, Norway.
+Askland is a village in Åmli Municipality in Agder county, Norway.
 The village is located in the Gjøvdal valley, just north of the river Gjøv.
 The village of Homdrom lies about 9 km to the southeast and the municipal centre of Åmli lies about 20 km to the southeast.
-From 1908 until 1960, the Gjøvdal valley was the separate municipality of Gjøvdal which had Askland as its administrative centre.
 Gjøvdal Church is located in Askland.

+History

+From 1908 until 1960, the village was part of Gjøvdal Municipality which had Askland as its administrative centre.